cleanappio/cleanapp-mobile/README.md

 CleanApp.app's mobile app to use the platform on mobile phones.

-The software is developed using React Native, so if you encounter any issues because of React Native you can search with that additional information.
+The software is developed using React Native, so if you encounter any issues because of React Native you can search additional information on public Reactive Native knowledge bases.

 # Installing and Running the app

 The full setup is currently available on MacOS only.
-The Android only build can be done on Linus as well.
+The Android only build can be done on Linux as well.
 In that case you can skip iOS related steps in this README.

 ## Pre-requisites